 You can also go souvenir shopping here.
-You can get the usual ceramic magnets, the golden plates and amphoras or lovely carved olive wood objects.
+You can get the usual ceramic magnets, the golden plates, and amphoras or lovely carved olive wood objects.

 9. Have Greek food in Thissio

 Thissio is a great place to try traditional Greek food at lower prices than in the center, where all the tourists stop.
 Try some Souvlaki (chicken skewers with Tzatziki, tomatoes, cucumbers, onions, usually served with pita and fries) or some Gyros (usually tender beef meat, with Tzatziki, tomatoes, cucumbers, onions, usually served with pita and fries).
-Or have a delicious Moussaka (kind of a lasagna with eggplant or potato layers, with ground meat in-between).
+Or have a delicious Moussaka (kind lasagna with eggplant or potato layers, with ground meat in-between).

-10. Discover the nightlife in Syngrou Fix
+10. Discover the Athens nightlife in Syngrou-Fix

 In Syngrou-Fix (or Fix) there are places where only travelers go, not tourists.
-This is where you can have the authentic Greek experiences.
+This is where you can have authentic Greek experiences.
 And, best of all, you’ll party like a local for cheap!

 So grab a Mythos beer or whatever floats your bubble and have fun!